 Can a Reservist Get a VA Loan?

 The VA loan program provides helpful and unique benefits for active service members, veterans, and their families.
+But, can a Reservist Get a VA Loan?
 As long as they meet specific requirements, Reservists and National Guard members are able to apply for the VA loan program and receive all of the benefits offered by the program.

 There are many current and former members of the National Guard or Army Reserve who don’t know that they can also qualify for VA loans and all its benefits.
 If you’re a Reservist considering your VA loan options, call HomePromise to speak with one of our experts at 800-720-0250.